Looking for quality sources? Not sure where to start? Try:

 For a website, look for the "About Us" section and read over their mission, purpose, who sits on their board, where they get their funding, etc.

 Pay close attention to the domain of a website (.com, .org, .edu, .gov).
 Sites that end in .edu or .gov are reserved for colleges/universities and government organizations respectively.
 Sites that end in .com or .org can be purchased by anyone.
-This is not to say that a .com is better or worse than a .org site - you will need to look into the authors, the about us section, and do some further digging to find out more about the information that is being shared AND who is sharing it.
+This is not to say that a .com is better or worse than a .org site - you will need to look into the authors, the "about us" section, and do some further digging to find out more about the information that is being shared, who is sharing it, and why.

 What date was the resource published?